DFHack/dfhack/docs/dev/data-identity.rst

 must also be approached with caution.

-A final note: because most instances of ``type_identity`` are statically constructed and their construction is scattered across multiple translation units, it is _not_ safe to cross-reference one ``type_identity`` instance during the instantiation of another, because the order in which statically constructed objects are instantiated in C++ is unspecified for objects defined in different translation units.
+A final note: because most instances of ``type_identity`` are statically constructed and their construction is scattered across multiple translation units, it is, in general, *not* safe to cross-reference one ``type_identity`` instance during the instantiation of another, because the order in which statically constructed objects are instantiated in C++ is unspecified for objects defined in different translation units.
 Specifically, this means that the constructor for a ``type_identity`` instance must use care in using